Augustlnx/Augustlnx/README.md

 # Hi there 👋

-- 🙃I am a junior student majoring in statistics.
+- 🙃I am a senior student majoring in statistics.
-- 😎Currently, I am studying at the School of Mathematical Sciences, Xiamen University.
 - 🫡This interface stores some of my projects during my undergraduate years.
 - 😉Welcome to communicate with me about the content you are also interested in.